KeganMc/Super-Smash-Bros-Melee-AI/Documents/UseCase2.md

 **Preconditions:** We know that we need the Dolphin Emulator in order to run the game.

-**Success End Condition:** The user has successfully dowlnoaded and installed the Dolphin Emulator and is now able to run the game, and can then run the bot.
+**Success End Condition:** The user has successfully downloaded and installed the Dolphin Emulator and is now able to run the game, and can then run the bot.

 **Failed End Condition:** The user will neither be able to run the game, Super Smash Bros